Kalloori Vinoth

 Kalloori Vinoth is an Indian actor who has appeared in Tamil language films.

 Career

-After appearing in small supporting roles and making his debut in Kalloori (2007), he made his breakthrough as an actor with a supporting role in Balaji Mohan's Maari (2015).
-Vinoth played an important role in Raja Ranguski (2018).
-His comedic role in the film garnered acclaim from critics with one critic stating that "Kalloori Vinoth gets a few funny one-liners" and another stated that "The comedy one-liners of Kalloori Vinoth is also enjoyable in many places".
+After making his debut in Kalloori (2007) and appearing in small roles in several films, he made his breakthrough as an actor with a supporting role in Balaji Mohan's Maari (2015).
+In 2018, Vinoth played a comedic role in Raja Ranguski, which garnered acclaim from critics.
 He reprised his role from Maari in the sequel titled Maari 2 along with Dhanush and Robo Shankar.